nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

+1. sprINT displays a list of current application entries.
-1. User provides task details (description, deadlines) and specifies the application to add this task to.
+2. User provides task details (description, deadline) and specifies the application to add this task to.
-2. sprINT adds the task to the specified application and shows the updated list of application entries.
+3. sprINT adds the task to the specified application and shows the updated list of application entries.

    Use case ends.